Terms of Reference

 Advice to the UBC Executive Management Team and the UBC Board of Governors about:

-ITAC will share its views and recommendations with the Board of Governors in writing or in presentation form, as requested by the Board of Governors.
+ITAC will share its views and recommendations with the UBC Executive or the Audit Committee of the Board of Governors in writing or in presentation form, as requested by either body.

 Chair / Deputy Chair: